vlandham/captain_z/out/captain_z.md

 Captain Spears considered going out on the ledge himself to get the treasure bag.
 Then he looked down at the rocks below and thought better of the idea.
 Maybe he could talk her back inside.

 "Tis over, Zephyr," he said with a smirk.
-"Give me the bag, and we'll get you back to solid ground."
+"Give me the bag, and we'll get you back on solid ground."

 "Walking the plank doesn't seem so solid to me," Captain Z shot back.
 Her arms were aching.
 She wouldn't be able to hold on much longer.

-"On my mother's own watery grave," said Spears, trying hard to look honest, "not a hair on your pretty head need be harmed if you give up the booty now."
+"On my mother's own watery grave," said Spears, trying hard to look honest, "not a hair on your pretty head need be harmed if you give up the treasure now."
 Then he looked down with a grin.
 "Unlikely, I'd say, you'd get such a promise from those rocks down there."

 Captain Z didn't trust Spears one bit, but what other choice did she have?
 The game was up.

 Slowly, Captain Z shuffled back toward the window to the cave.

 Captain Spears stepped back and watched as she got closer, so as not to scare her.
-They would deal with her once the treasure was out of her hands and into his.
+He would deal with her once the treasure was out of her hands and into his.

-From outside the window, Captain Z tossed the treasure bag that had caused all the trouble in to the cave.
-The pirates all jumped on the bag, pushing and pulling, each one wanting to be the first to see the treasure first.
+From outside the window, Captain Z tossed the treasure bag that had caused all the trouble back in to the cave.
+The pirates immediately all jumped on it, pushing and pulling, each one wanting to be the first to see the treasure.
 Not one of those scoundrels suspected the treasure, useless as it looked, happened not to be in the bag.

 But Hissy knew something wasn't right.
 As Captain Zephyr reached for the window to pull herself in, that meanest of cats ran up to her with a growl.
 It bit into Captain Z's vest pocket, pulling out one of the feathers she had hidden there.